Search by Keyword

 The structure, feel and delivery of the song could easily have been attributed, as indeed it was by many, to the rough rocker John Lennon, although John set the record straight in his Playboy interview of 1980, saying: “That's Paul.”
 The continual songwriting rivalry between the two composers did come into play for the writing of this song however, Paul describing the composition to author Hunter Davies as “a ricochet off John” and “a very John song.”

-Some sources have claimed that there were more verses to the song than the one that appears on the released recording, this consisting only of the song's title repeated five times per verse along with the line “no one will be watching us” thrown in toward the end of each of the three verses.
+Some sources have claimed that the song had more verses than those which appear on the released recording, these consisting only of the song's title repeated five times per verse along with the line “no one will be watching us” thrown in toward the end of each of the three verses.
 Legitimate alternate verses seem unlikely since, if they were written, why wouldn't Paul have sung them?
-This argument appears to have been settled anyway with the release of Paul's book “Blackbird Singing: Poems and Lyrics 1965 – 1999,” which was first released in 2001.
+This argument appears to have been settled with the release of Paul's book “Blackbird Singing: Poems and Lyrics 1965 – 1999,” which was first released in 2001.
 Paul thought, undoubtedly as a lark, to include “Why Don't We Do It In The Road?” as an example of his best work in this highly acclaimed book.
 No extra verses are included here; only three repetitious verses as heard on the record.

 By October 9th, 1968, after well over four months in the studio recording the "White Album," they surely had enough material to fill all four sides of what became their first and only double-album of brand new compositions.
 As things were winding down in the creation of the album on this day, however, Paul thought to extricate himself from some mixing and minor overdubbing in EMI Studio Two so as to create yet another track to be considered for inclusion on the album.
 You know, just to make sure they had enough songs.
 In fact, if you include the two previously recorded tracks they decided to omit at the last minute (George's "Not Guilty" and John's "What's The New Mary Jane"), they definitely did have enough material.
 But, just in case, Paul had another ace up his sleeve.